kartuz007/KillerX/README.md

 + Well, Tool is in working condition.
 But, If it not work then You can give me your Victim Username I will ban that account for you.
 Hope you all understand.

+## Refund ??

++ Well, No refund is not available because You're buying this key to ban someone account, And I'be already told you If tool doesn't work then I'll ban that account for you.

 ## Screenshots

 ![photo](https://i.postimg.cc/SxQgf74G/main.png)